Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 Illegal interview questions employers may not know they’re asking

-Chances are you've encountered unusual — even eccentric — job interview questions in your lifetime, but have you ever been asked something illegal?
+Chances are you've encountered unusual — even eccentric — job interview questions in your lifetime, but have you ever been asked an illegal interview question?
 If you're scratching your head because you aren't sure, you're not alone.
 A new CareerBuilder survey of more than 2,100 hiring and HR managers across the U.S. shows that the boundaries aren't clear when it comes to what's OK to ask versus questions that are off limits from a legal perspective.

 According to Rosemary Haefner, chief human resources officer at CareerBuilder: